travelaudience/kubernetes-nexus/README.md

 [`nexus-ingress.yaml`](kubernetes/nexus-ingress.yaml)
 must be set to `"true"`.

-If everything goes well, after a while you will be able to access https://nexus.example.com securely.
+If everything goes well, after a while one will be able to access https://nexus.example.com securely **and** proceed to change the `admin` user password to the secure password one decided above.

 ### Configuring Nexus